reymon359/book-sentences/books/the-clean-coder/README.md

 - Methods.
 You should understand XP, Scrum, Lean, Kanban, Waterfall, Structured Analysis, and Structured Design.
 - Disciplines.
 You should practice TDD, Object-Oriented design, Structured Programming, Continuous Integration, and Pair Programming.
 - Artifacts: You should know how to use: UML, DFDs, Structure Charts, Petri Nets, State Transition Diagrams and Tables, flow charts, and decision tables.

+Read books, articles, blogs, tweets.
+Go to conferences.
+Go to user groups.
+Participate in reading and study groups.
+Learn things that are outside your comfort zone.

+Professionals practice.
+True professionals work hard to keep their skills sharp and ready... ...Practice is when you specifically exercise your skills _outside_ of the performance of your job for the sole purpose of refining and enhancing those skills.

+The point of the kata is to train your fingers and your brain.

+The second best way to learn is to collaborate with other people.
+Professional software developers make a special effort to program together, practice together, design and plan together.
+By doing so they learn a lot from each other, and they get more done faster with fewer errors.

+The best way to learn is to teach.
+Nothing will drive facts and values into your head faster and harder than having to communicate them to people you are responsible for.
+So the benefit of teaching is strongly in favor of the teacher.

+Professionals take personal responsibility for mentoring juniors.

+It is the responsibility of every software professional to understand the domain of the solutions they are programming.

+It is the worst kind of unprofessional behavior to simply code from a spec without understanding why that spec makes sense to the business.
+Rather, you should know enough about the domain to be able to recognize and challenge specification errors.

+Your employer’s problems are _your_ problems.
+You need to understand what those problems are and work toward the best solutions.

+It’s easy to fall into an _us versus them_ attitude with your employer.
+Professionals avoid this at all costs.

+A professional is confident in his abilities, and takes bold and calculated risks based on that confidence.
+A professional is not timid.

+## Chapter 2 Saying No